Supply Chain Management

 - "Perfect Day" initiative was launched to incentivize personnel in assuring safety under SSHE Target Zero.
 The initiative is aimed at continuously enhancing safety standards and adjusting driving behavior.
 All drivers are urged to do their best in preventing road accidents, based on the concept that accidents are preventable.
 Drivers who passed assessment were rewarded.

-Under the policy to keep inventory at an appropriate level, PTTEP in 2020 proceeded with actions to enhance inventory management efficiency, particularly for the Bongkot, Arthit and S1 projects which together own 93% of total inventory value.
-From past operations, it is estimated that a 38.4 million THB reduction in inventory value can be achieved compared to 2019.
+Under the policy to keep inventory at an appropriate level, PTTEP enhances inventory management efficiency, particularly for the Bongkot, Arthit and S1 projects where held high inventory volume.
 Key points of such actions are:

 - Match inventory storage level with actual demands, to reduce inventory and appropriately utilize storage space.
 The technology based on machine learning was studied and developed, to forecast appropriate inventory levels for future demands.